 As soon as KS 5200PS is found, a window appears with its current status.
 To gain full access to the settings, you need to log in with the password "admin".
 Access to the inverter settings is now open:

-The pre-installed operating mode is SUB.
-In this mode, the internal battery of the station is charged only from the external AC source up to the value of "Battery stop charging voltage".
+The pre-set operating mode is SUB.
+In this mode, the internal battery of the station is charged only from the external AC power source up to the "Battery stop charging voltage" value.
 This is approximately 60% charge.
-In this mode, the battery can be charged to 100% only from solar energy through the PV input.
+In this mode, the battery can only be charged to 100% from solar energy through the PV input.
 Since KS 5200PS will be used as a backup, we recommend changing the operating mode to UTI, in which the battery can be charged to 100%.

-We recommend reducing the charging current “Grid max charger current set”of the internal battery from the external AC source to 10-20 A(approximately 550-1100 W charging power), so that more energy is available for consumers when using the inverter generator as a backup power source and in the absence of solar energy.
-For example, smaller inverter generators with an output power of 1.8 kW or more can be used as an AC power source provided that no powerful electricity consumers or electricity consumers with large starting currents are activated in the house.
+We recommend reducing the charging current "Grid max charger current set"of the internal battery from the external AC power source to 10-20 A(approximately 550-1100 W charging power), to make more energy available for consumers when using an inverter generator as a backup power source and in the absence of solar energy.
+For example, smaller inverter generators with an output power of 1.8 kW or more can be used as an AC power source provided that no high-power electricity consumers or electricity consumers with large starting currents are activated in the house.

-Since in UTI mode the station can be charged to 100%, during the closing of the BMS a warning with a sound signal may occur.
-However, this happens quite rarely and only when you set a high charging current “Grid max charger current set”.
-To turn off the sound signal, enable the option “BuzzForbide(only use by PV1800)”.
+Since in UTI mode the station can be charged to 100%, a warning with a sound signal may occur during BMS closure.
+However, this happens quite rarely and only when you set a high charging current "Grid max charger current set".
+To turn off the sound signal, enable the option "BuzzForbide(only use by PV1800)".

 Recommended settings for KS 5200PS for operation without solar panels:The inverter module switch 230 V on the front panel of the station must be turned on for the 230 V output of the station to operate in off-grid mode in case of disconnection from the external power grid.

 Recommended settings for KS 5200PS for operation with solar panels:For operation with solar panels, we recommend setting the SOL operating mode.
-The parameter “Battery stop discharging voltage” we recommend setting to 51-52V and “Battery stop charging voltage” to 54V (SOC approximately 60-80%):
+We recommend setting the "Battery stop discharging voltage" to 51-52V and "Battery stop charging voltage" to 54V (SOC approximately 60-80%):

-We recommend leaving the parameter “Charger source priority” unchanged as “Solar and utility”, so that the battery can be charged to 51-52V (“Battery stop discharging voltage”) from the power grid and solar energy up to 20-40%, if it was discharged during a power outage, for example.
+We recommend leaving the "Charger source priority" setting unchanged as "Solar and utility" so that the battery can be charged to 51-52V ("Battery stop discharging voltage") from the power grid and solar energy up to 20-40% if it was discharged during a power outage, for example.

 In case of a power outage, consumers are powered by the energy,stored in the battery and solar energy:

-If the voltage of the station's battery reaches the value of “Battery stop charging voltage” andsolar energy is still available for 5 minutes, KS 5200PS switches to off-grid mode and disconnects from the external AC source:
+If the battery voltage of the station reaches the "Battery stop charging voltage" value andsolar energy is still available for another 5 minutes, KS 5200PS switches to off-grid mode and disconnects from the external AC source:

-KS 5200PS remains in off-grid mode until the battery voltage drops to the value of “Battery stop discharging voltage”.
-Then KS 5200PS switches to the external AC power source if it is available.KS 5200PS has “dry” control contacts that can switch up to 250V 1A, which can be used to control the generator if they are not already used to control the switching block.
+KS 5200PS remains in off-grid mode until the battery voltage drops to the "Battery stop discharging voltage" value.
+Then KS 5200PS switches to the external AC power source if it is available.KS 5200PS has "dry" control contacts that can switch up to 250V 1A, and which can be used to control the generator if they are not already used for controlling the switching block.

-Contacts C and NO close as soon as the battery voltage drops to the value of “Battery stop discharging voltage” and open only when the battery voltage reaches the value of “Battery stop charging voltage”.
+Contacts C and NO close as soon as the battery voltage drops to the "Battery stop discharging voltage" value and open only when the battery voltage reaches the "Battery stop charging voltage" value.

-If it is planned to create a power supply independent of the external power grid with KS 5200PS, we recommend setting the operating mode to UTI, so that the generator can charge the battery up to 70-80% (“Battery stop charging voltage” 54V).
-The contacts C and NO of the station open as soon as the battery voltage reaches the value of “Battery stop charging voltage”.
+If it is planned to create a power supply independent of the external power grid with KS 5200PS, we recommend setting the operating mode to UTI so that the generator can charge the battery up to 70-80% ("Battery stop charging voltage" 54V).
+The contacts C and NO of the station open as soon as the battery voltage reaches the "Battery stop charging voltage" value.
 To charge the battery faster, we recommend setting the charging current from the external power source to 30A.
-Thus, the generator will not run too long until KS 5200PS disconnects its control contacts C and NO again.
-We recommend setting the value of “Battery stop discharging voltage” to 50V, so that the generator does not start too early, but only when the SOC value of the battery reaches approximately 15-20%.
+Thus, the generator will not run too long until KS 5200PS releases its control contacts C and NO again.
+We recommend setting the "Battery stop discharging voltage" value to 50V so that the generator does not start too early, but only when the SOC value of the battery reaches approx. 15-20%.

 The recommended connection scheme with an inverter generator that has contacts for external START/STOP control:

 Generator batteries with external control contacts generally require maintaining their charge, and the socket shown in the diagramis used to connect an external charger, whichis usually supplied with such a generator.
-Without maintaining the batterythe generator will gradually discharge and may fail.
-This is especiallyimportant for inverter generators that have small capacity batteries that must power the generator's electronics in standby mode.
+Without maintaining the charge, the generator battery will gradually discharge and may fail.
+This is especiallyimportant for inverter generators that have small-capacity batteries that must power the generator's electronics in standby mode.

-When using generators that do not require maintaining the batterycharge continuously, we still recommend recharging it every 1-3 months if the generator is rarely used.
+When using generators that do not require constant battery charge maintenance, we still recommend recharging it every 1-3 months if the generator is rarely used.

-Also, every 1-3 months, depending on the design, it is recommended to start the generator to flush the fuel system.
+Also, every 1-3 months, depending on the design, it is recommended to run the generator to flush the fuel system.
 It is necessary to strictly adhere to the fuel expiration date.

-When using generators with AVR that monitor the main power source230V and start in case of its absence, you canuse the NC and C control contacts that close whenthe “Battery stop charging voltage” is reached and open when thebattery voltage drops to “Battery stop discharging voltage”.
+When using generators with AVR that monitor the main power source230V and start in case of its absence, the NC and C control contacts can be used, which close whenthe "Battery stop charging voltage" is reached and open when the voltageof the battery drops to the "Battery stop discharging voltage".

 The recommended scheme with the inverter generator KS 6000iES ATS version 2:

-KS 6000iES ATS Version 2 is designed so that the voltage 230 V at itsMAINS INPUT is only monitored and not switched to the output, so thatthe current from the output of the KS 5200PS station does not flow through the circuit to its input.
+KS 6000iES ATS Version 2 is built in such a way that the voltage of 230 V at itsMAINS INPUT is only monitored and not switched to the output, sothe current from the output of the KS 5200PS station does not flow through the circuit to its input.

-The internal circuit diagram of the inverter generator KS 6000iES ATSVersion 2:
+The internal schematic diagram of the inverter generator KS 6000iES ATSVersion 2:

 The CEE 230V 32A socket is connected to the output of the inverter module and is active only during the operation of the generator.